 MKV (Matroska Video)

 MKV derives its name from the Russian doll Matryoshka.
 It’s an extremely versatile, open-source video file format that supports a large number of different codecs.
 MKV containers can include descriptions, covers, chapters, and even ratings.

 Videos in this format can be played with VLC, MPV, MPC-HC, KMPlayer, DivX Player, or MKV File Player.
 The main downside is that MKV is not as widely supported as other common formats.

 Open-source formats, like MKV and WebM, are generally a good choice for archiving videos.
 There’s a higher chance that they will be supported in the future than formats developed by commercial companies.

-SWF is another video format made for Flash Player.
+SWF is another video file format made for Flash Player.
 Originally, it was developed by Macromedia and stood for Shockwave Flash, but in 2005 the format was acquired by Adobe.
-It was later renamed into Small Web Format, retaining its abbreviation.
+It was later renamed Small Web Format, retaining its abbreviation.

 SWF files can include audio, video, as well as vector animations.
 They were commonly used on the web for streaming videos and online video games.
 Recently, however, their popularity has dropped like that of FLV.

 The video file format is mainly supported by Adobe Flash Player.
 To play SWF video files on the web, a browser with a Flash plug-in is required.

 As mentioned, Adobe stopped distributing its Flash Player at the end of 2020, and this reflected on the supportability of SWF as well.
 Hence, this is not the best video file format for storing, sending, or uploading videos to the web.